macul99/algo_study/pandas_crash_course/pandas_crash_course.md

 for col in df
 for col_name, series in df.items()
 ### Iter rows
-for idx, ds in df.iterrows() # convert row to Series, lower compared to intertuples for idx, np-array in df.itertuples() # much faster than iterrows
+for idx, ds in df.iterrows() # convert row to Series, slower compared to intertuples for idx, np-array in df.itertuples() # much faster than iterrows

 ## df.drop_duplicates(subset=['a'])